Family Nurse Practitioner D.N.P.

 3. Official transcripts from each college or university attended; this must include all undergraduate and graduate work.

-4. Copy of an active, unencumbered license as a professional registered nurse and advanced practice certification in New York state or Ontario.
+4. Copy of an active, unencumbered license as a professional registered nurse and advanced practice certification (FNP) in New York state or Ontario.

 5. Current CPR certification with a psychomotor component.